 You can even buy some blue sugar from Amazon.
 Personally, I just dye my sugar with food coloring to save money.
 But Amazon is fun for stuff like this!

 3. Stage the table

 Setting up themed tables for parties is so much fun for me.
 I get excited to buy banners and other themed items for parties.
-My latest find was this rustic embossed star container from Wayfair.
-I love how the small one is the perfect size for straws.

 4. Set out the sparkling wine